ibm-bluemix-mobile-services/bms-push-react-native/README.md

 ```

-**IMPORTANT: These are the following supported `regions` - `"us-south", "eu-gb" , "au-syd", "eu-de", "us-east", and "jp-tok"`
+**IMPORTANT: These are the following supported `regions` - `"us-south", "eu-gb" , "au-syd", "eu-de", "us-east", "jp-osa" and "jp-tok"`

 ## Register for notifications